 A so-called friend, we’ll call him “Kirk”, talked about me behind my back to a bully named Billy.
 (You know who you are, “Kirk”!)

-My War of Human Relations rages on to this day.
+My War with Human Relations rages on to this day.

 It seems even the simplest human interactions become a chore.
-Like the day I went through a drive-thru, ordered a grilled chicken sandwich with an unsweetened tea, and the guy working the speaker chimed in to confirm my order.
+Just the other day I went through a drive-thru, ordered a grilled chicken sandwich with an unsweetened tea, and was summarily ambushed when the guy working the speaker chimed in to confirm my order.